 Let's take a look at some comparable affiliate programs and see what commissions everyone is offering.
 I checked 3 potential niches and found some popular affiliate programs in each.
 You can see the affiliate payout and the cookie duration.

 Note: Exact percentages here may change over time as Amazon, and other affiliates, change their rates.
 I'll do my best to keep these updated as things change.
 But the main comparisons still apply, regardless.

-Amazon used to have furniture at 8% which made it much more competitive.
+Amazon used to have furniture at 8% which made it much more competitive than many of the other largest affiliate programs.
 But (especially now) it looks like Designer Living blows everyone out of the water.
 Their percentages are high and cookies are super long.

 If you're in the furniture niche, I bet you can find better deals with specialists (Designer Living) than with generalists (Amazon, Wayfair, Best Buy, etc).